natha-ui/wavegan/README.md

 All credit must remain with the original creators of WaveGAN.

-The following is the original README from Chris Donahues original repository.
+The following is the original README from Chris Donahue's original repository.

 # WaveGAN (v2)